eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/index.rst

    :alt: Nagios Command Error

-This error occurs when the user generates a modification in the Nagios Command file executing different actions with the Nagios Web Interface *(ej. re-schedule checks)*.
+This error occurs when the user generates a modification in the Nagios Command file executing different actions with the Nagios Web Interface *(eg. re-schedule checks)*.
 This error is corrected with the execution of the task :ref:`selinux-config.yml`.

-By default, the apache daemon cannot read/write the files under :bash:`/usr/local/nagios/var/rw` because this directory doesn't belongs to the :bash:`httpd_sys_rw_content_t` SELinux context.
+By default, the Apache daemon cannot read/write the files under :bash:`/usr/local/nagios/var/rw` or execute from :bash:`/usr/local/nagios/sbin` because these directories doesn't belongs to the :bash:`httpd_sys_rw_content_t` SELinux context and :bash:`httpd_sys_script_exec_t` context respectively.
 This is what originates the problem.

 Authors